Data Protection & Security

 Data is transmitted over public networks via the user's Internet Service Provider.
 Whatever networks are used for data transmission, data is kept secure at all times by using encryption as described below.

-All data transferred between the online delivery manager website and web server is encrypted using a industry-standard security certificate provided by AlphaSSL.
+All data transferred between the online delivery manager website and web server is encrypted using an industry-standard security certificate provided by AlphaSSL.
 The data is encrypted using a 2048-bit key.

 Relocation of databases between web servers